AN INFERNO: AN ADDRESS TO NO ONE

 Read the PDF here (WIP).

-This poem is a love letter to Olivia Kane, a wildly-talented friend of mine who lives in Brooklyn.
+This poem is a love letter to Olivia Kane, a wildly-talented designer and friend of mine who lives in Brooklyn.
 Here, she wrote out the last four lines for a calligraphy project.